LeafandJam/leaf.guide/content/posts/stremio.md

 Search for your media and look for streams with ```[RD]``` at the front.
 These are provided from Real-Debrid.
 If one doesn't work, try another.
 You can see the quality and file size of the streams too.

+#### Breakdown

+Stremio is an app that when paired with Real-Debrid, allows you to stream almost any movie or tv show in high quality.

+Real Debrid costs money but it is inexpensive and allows for much faster streaming speeds as aposed to streaming torrents.
+No VPN is needed to use RD as it is all through DDL.

+It torrents movies for you and puts them on their servers which is where you stream them from.
+This allows super fast streaming without torrent activity on your end.